FormidableLabs/trace-pkg/README.md

 ### Packaged files

-Like the [Serverless framework][], `trace-pkg` attempts to create deteriministic zip files wherein the same source files should produce a byte-wise identical zip file.
+Like the [Serverless framework][], `trace-pkg` attempts to create deterministic zip files wherein the same source files should produce a byte-wise identical zip file.
 We do this via two primary means:

 - Source files are sorted in order of insertion into the zip archive.
 - Source files have `mtime` file metadata set to the UNIX epoch.

-### Comparison to serverless-jetpack
+### Related projects

+**[serverless-jetpack][]**

 For those familiar with the [Serverless framework][], this project provides the packaging speed of the [serverless-jetpack][] plugin as both use the same [underlying tracing library][trace-deps], just without the actual Serverless Framework.

-- [ ] TODO: Document differences in configuration.
+This project was created from the successes of `serverless-jetpack`'s [tracing mode][] when our use cases needed standalone packages for Terraform-based AWS Lambda deployments that didn't use the `serverless` framework.
+Much of our documentation is incorporated and refactored slightly for the minor differences in `trace-pkg`.

+If you are using the `serverless` framework, definitely give `serverless-jetpack` a whirl!

 [npm_img]: https://badge.fury.io/js/trace-pkg.svg
 [npm_site]: http://badge.fury.io/js/trace-pkg